-By Sarah Kingsbury on Thu, 08/07/2014Master your iPhone and iPad.
-Sign up here to get our Tip of the Day delivered right to your inbox.
+By Sarah Kingsbury on Thu, 08/07/2014Master your iPhone and iPad: Sign up here to get our FREE Tip of the Day delivered right to your inbox.

 Our Apple ID account contains sensitive personal and financial information.
 If someone were to guess your password and security question answers, they could possibly access and change your Apple ID information and make iTunes and App Store purchases as you.
 If you want to keep that information extra secure, consider enabling Two-Step Verification This will prevent anyone from using your Apple account even if they know your password.
 Here's how: